What Really Matters?

-1 On a Sabbath, while he was going through the grainfields, his disciples plucked and ate some heads of grain, rubbing them in their hands.
-2 But some of the Pharisees said, “Why are you doing what is not lawful to do on the Sabbath?”
-3 And Jesus answered them, “Have you not read what David did when he was hungry, he and those who were with him: 4 how he entered the house of God and took and ate the bread of the Presence, which is not lawful for any but the priests to eat, and also gave it to those with him?”
-5 And he said to them, “The Son of Man is lord of the Sabbath.”
-6 On another Sabbath, he entered the synagogue and was teaching, and a man was there whose right hand was withered.
-7 And the scribes and the Pharisees watched him, to see whether he would heal on the Sabbath, so that they might find a reason to accuse him.
-8 But he knew their thoughts, and he said to the man with the withered hand, “Come and stand here.”
-And he rose and stood there.
-9 And Jesus said to them, “I ask you, is it lawful on the Sabbath to do good or to do harm, to save life or to destroy it?”
-10 And after looking around at them all he said to him, “Stretch out your hand.”
-And he did so, and his hand was restored.
-11 But they were filled with fury and discussed with one another what they might do to Jesus.
+23 One Sabbath he was going through the grainfields, and as they made their way, his disciples began to pluck heads of grain.
+24 And the Pharisees were saying to him, “Look, why are they doing what is not lawful on the Sabbath?”
+25 And he said to them, “Have you never read what David did, when he was in need and was hungry, he and those who were with him: 26 how he entered the house of God, in the time of Abiathar the high priest, and ate the bread of the Presence, which it is not lawful for any but the priests to eat, and also gave it to those who were with him?”
+27 And he said to them, “The Sabbath was made for man, not man for the Sabbath.
+28 So the Son of Man is lord even of the Sabbath.”
+3:1 Again he entered the synagogue, and a man was there with a withered hand.
+2 And they watched Jesus, to see whether he would heal him on the Sabbath, so that they might accuse him.
+3 And he said to the man with the withered hand, “Come here.”
+4 And he said to them, “Is it lawful on the Sabbath to do good or to do harm, to save life or to kill?”
+But they were silent.
+5 And he looked around at them with anger, grieved at their hardness of heart, and said to the man, “Stretch out your hand.”
+He stretched it out, and his hand was restored.
+6 The Pharisees went out and immediately held counsel with the Herodians against him, how to destroy him.

-So what really matters?
-That’s at the heart of the question of these two encounters where Jesus clashes with the religious leaders.
-The controversy in these encounters centers on Jesus’ actions during Sabbath.
-Basically, the Sabbath laws existed to ensure that God’s people would center their hearts and minds on the Lord, constantly keeping their focus on God’s love for them.
+That’s the heart of the question in these two encounters where Jesus clashes with the religious leaders.
+This is the third instance in a row of conflict for Jesus—the two conflicts in our passage center on Jesus’ actions during the Sabbath.
+In a nutshell, the Sabbath laws existed to ensure that God’s people would center their hearts and minds on the Lord, constantly keeping their focus on God’s love for them.

-Jesus would absolutely agree with that purpose, but the Sabbath laws at that time have become this powerful system that required strict observance on the part of the people to the point that observance of these laws was literally getting in the way of God’s love and grace flowing out to His people.
-The problem here in our passage is that the Sabbath laws forbid people to work on the Sabbath.
-Plucking and rubbing the heads of grain was considered work and was forbidden.
-So was healing unless a person’s life was threatened.
+Jesus would absolutely agree with that purpose; however, what’s happened is that the Sabbath laws have become a powerful system that requires strict observance on the part of people to the point that observance of these laws was literally getting in the way of God’s love and grace flowing out to His people.

 Good stuff for us to wrestle with both personally and in our own churches as well.